 “Keeping those animals healthy with a balanced vitamin and mineral program helps them keep eating and growing.
 If they are heat stressed, getting pink eye or foot rot is going to set them back and that is going to eat into those already tight margins very quickly,” Glaubius said.

 Flies, ticks and other insects can be a huge nuisance to cattle in the summer causing distractions from grazing and therefore reduced gain and ultimately economic losses.
-An additional benefit to the VitaFerm Gain Smart Stocker HEAT mineral is it contains garlic, a natural insect repellent.
+An additional benefit to the VitaFerm Gain Smart Stocker HEAT mineral is it contains garlic, to deter insects.
 Using this mineral paired with one of several other fly control methods is the best bet to reduce fly and insect stress, keeping calves eating and performing, according to Glaubius.
 Other fly control methods to consider include fly tags, fly rubs and dusters and fly sprays.

 Summer can have its challenges, but implement and follow a summer grazing plan that includes a high-quality mineral, proper shade and adequate water with a fly control plan, and this summer might just become your favorite season of 2019.